 Folic Acid or Vitamin B12 Supplementation

 - Seek early prenatal care.

-- Take a prenatal vitamin containing 30 mg of iron, as prescribed by your practitioner, from the beginning of pregnancy.
+- Take a prenatal vitamin containing iron, as prescribed by your practitioner, from the beginning of pregnancy.

 - Eat foods that are high in iron including red meat, poultry, pork, shellfish, beans, iron-fortified breads and cereals, dried fruits, and leafy green vegetables.

 - Eat foods that contain folic acid including whole grains, wheat germ, broccoli, beans, orange juice, and leafy green vegetables.